aleszuin/docs/raspberrypigateway.md

 	$ passwd

-and set your timezone, the default in Europe/London
+and set your timezone, the default is UTC.
+This will ensure that the emonGLCD display displayes the correct time and resets it's kWh/d counters at the correct time:

 	$ dpkg-reconfigure tzdata